bcgov/design-research-guide/docs/conduct-research.md

 ## Photos & Videos
 If you have photo and video consent, you can record objects, environments or situations.

-You cannot record a person's face in photos or videos for user research without explicit consent to record their face.
+You cannot record a person's face in photos or videos for user research.

 ## Ending the Session